vikrantkumar158/Email-OTP/README.md

 5. If correct OTP entered, then Success message is displayed else Failure
 6. You also have an opton to resend the OTP.

+**New Features Added**
+1. OTP expire time is 2 minutes
+2. Available for use in other projects as an API

+What to do when using as an API

+1. Send the email in req.body to https://email-otp.herokuapp.com/api/send
+2. Send the email and otp in req.body to https://email-otp.herokuapp.com/api/verify
+3. At the end if response text received is Success then email is validated else failure in validation or otp expired.

 **Passoword expiry would be added in further updates**

 Test Cases: